obesampson80/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 18. Life is a series of commas, not periods
 *ls -map* Write a command that lists all the files and directories of the current directory, separated by commas
 # 19. File type: School
-*file --mime-type school.mgc* Detect School data files
+*file -C -m school.mgc* Detect School data files